 She was a Lead Teacher for Music for Advisory Services Kent for 6 years supporting music in Primary and Secondary Schools in the Swanley Area.
 She has directed and produced numerous choir and instrumental concerts, the biggest of which was in 2010 when over 500 children performed at The Orchard Theatre in Dartford.

-She has been teaching at DBCPS for the past 5 years, teaching whole class, small group and individual woodwind.
+At DBCPS Stephanie teaches whole class, small group and individual woodwind lessons.
 She set up and directs the Benenden Experience Day for Kent Music as well as recorder and choir festivals.
 She plays for Dartford Concert Band, has been the musical director for 3 productions for the Dartford Amateur Operatic Drama Society (DAODS) and is the Musical Director of Hextable Wind Band.

 Mr Ben Kelly

-Bio: Ben Kelly is a multi-instrumentalist, who having graduated from Trinity College of Music in 2008, has since been performing internationally with a variety of critically acclaimed artists in Jazz, Pop, Classical, and Electronic music.
+Ben is a multi-instrumentalist who, having graduated from Trinity College of Music in 2008, has been performing internationally with a variety of critically acclaimed artists in Jazz, Pop, Classical, and Electronic music.
 His music has been featured on BBC Radio 1, 2, 3, and 6.

-Having moved to the area in 2016 Ben has been teaching at DBCPS for the last five years.
-Bringing with him 17 years’ experience working in Music Education teaching Piano, Trumpet, Trombone, Violin, Guitar and Ukelele, and Drums.
+Ben brings with him 17 years’ experience working in Music Education teaching Piano, Trumpet, Trombone, Violin, Guitar and Ukelele, and Drums.